-Average Annual Total Returns for the periods ended December 31, 2023 1 Year 5 Years Since Inception February 28, 2014 Class I Shares - Return Before Taxes 8.78% 3.57% 3.09% Class I Shares - Return After Taxes on Distributions 6.44% 2.31% 1.76% Class I Shares - Return After Taxes on Distributions and Sale of Fund Shares 5.15% 2.19% 1.77% Class T Shares - Return Before Taxes 8.95% 3.73% 3.24% Bloomberg U.S. Corporate 1-3 Year Index (reflects no deduction for fees, expenses or taxes) 5.48% 2.17% 1.86%
+Average Annual Total Returns Since Inception for the periods ended December 31, 2023 1 Year 5 Years February 28, 2014 Class I Shares - Return Before Taxes 8.78% 3.57% 3.09% Class I Shares - Return After Taxes on Distributions 6.44% 2.31% 1.76% Class I Shares - Return After Taxes on Distributions and Sale of Fund Shares 5.15% 2.19% 1.77% Class T Shares - Return Before Taxes 8.95% 3.73% 3.24% Bloomberg U.S. Corporate 1-3 Year Index (reflects no deduction for fees, expenses or taxes) 5.48% 2.17% 1.86% Bloomberg Barclays Aggregate Bond Index (reflects no deduction for fees, expenses or taxes) 5.53% 1.10% 1.63%

-- After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+- \ After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
-After-tax returns are shown for Class I shares only and after-tax returns for classes other than Class I will vary from returns shown for Class I shares. - Class T shares will commence operations on March 1, 2024.
+After-tax returns are shown for Class I shares only and after-tax returns for classes other than Class I will vary from returns shown for Class I shares. - \\ Class T shares commenced operations on February 29, 2024.
 The performance figures for Class T shares include the performance for the Class I shares for the periods prior to the inception date of Class T shares, adjusted for the difference in expenses related to Class I shares and Class T shares.
 Class I shares impose higher expenses than Class T shares.